 Affiliate Specific Parameters

-AT – Affiliate Token: PHG’s affiliate token.
-Using Geniuslink, you don’t have to worry about adding this token as it’s done automagically for you when your link is clicked from a country supported by PHG.
+AT – Affiliate Token: Partnerize’s affiliate token.
+Using Geniuslink, you don’t have to worry about adding this token, as it’s done automagically for you when your link is clicked from a country supported by Partnerize.
 This token is unique for each account.

 Again, be careful when tweaking with or removing parameters in order to keep them functioning as they should.